agiordan101/codingame_chess/README.md

 ## Roadmap

 - Next steps :

-    * There is a bug with castle move generation.
-        A lot of failure in CG come from castling on an empty square, ally piece etc.

-    * Implement iterative deepening in MinMaxAlphaBetaOldAgent -> BbMmabPv
-        - Think about 2 methods: for min node and max node

     * Pour quoi BbMmPv-rc a un nombre de nodes calculé qui décroit à chaque tour ?
 BbMmPv était vraiment constant !